 As a result of the COVID-19 pandemic, it is currently possible to use videoconferencing (telehealth) for pure mental harm Injury Scale Value (ISV) medical assessments.

 You can claim the reasonable costs of attending an independent assessment (such as travel expenses).
 If you are unable to attend an independent assessment or ISV medical assessment, you must notify the CTP Insurer at least two business days in advance to avoid a cancellation fee, which may be deducted from your compensation.

-The CTP Insurer has 21 days from receipt of the report to provide you with a copy of an independent assessment or ISV report, and they may contact you (or your legal representative) to discuss the findings.
+The CTP Insurer has 21 days from receipt of the report to provide you with a copy of an independent assessment or ISV report, and they may contact you (or your legal representative - if you have one) to discuss the findings.
 When you receive a copy of the report, if you dispute or do not understand any of the information it contains, you should contact the CTP Insurer.

 Information and assistance